 Fort Worth Truck Accident Lawyer

 If you or a loved one were injured due to the negligence of another, speak to a Fort Worth truck accident lawyer for help.
 An attorney could start working on your claim immediately by gathering evidence and speaking with doctors to catalog your injuries.
-You and your family should not have to deal with the fallout from your accident alone.
+You and your family should not have to deal with the fallout from your incident alone.
 By having a skilled personal injury attorney working on your behalf, you could trust that your rights and interests are being managed by a professional.
 En Español.

-Potential Sources of Compensation
+Potential Sources of Compensation for Big Rig Wrecks

-The purpose of a truck accident personal injury claim is to make the injured party whole again.
+The purpose of a rig accident claim is to make the injured party whole again.
 This requires a full evaluation of how the incident has affected the lives of the injured party including their physical injuries.
 Common injuries in semi collisions include:

 In addition to physical losses, injured claimants could seek compensation for emotional trauma including mental anguish, pain and suffering, and loss of enjoyment of life.
 At-fault truckers must also provide wage reimbursement to injured parties.
 This includes payments for current lost earnings and lost future work potential.
-A skilled Fort Worth truck accident attorney could help to pursue claims for their full value.
+An accomplished big rig collision attorney could help to pursue claims in Fort Worth for their full value.

 Federal Trucking Regulations

 Tractor-trailer trucks often cross state lines in the course of completing their deliveries.
 They are strictly regulated by the Federal Motor Carrier Safety Administration, which places a series of rules on the operation and maintenance of these vehicles.
 Failing to follow regulations on regular maintenance, weighing standards, securing of freight, maximum hours of driving allowed, and logging of various statistics could result in hefty fines and may increase the amount of liability placed on the driver for an accident.
 For example, a driver who has not correctly logged their driving hours may be held liable if they were over the recommended limit.